 Mauro Taiariol on the story of how he came to his winery.

-Rainer Zierock, the famous and visionary viticulture professor, had a lasting influence on Taiariol and its winery.
+Rainer Zierock, the famous and visionary viticulture professor, had a lasting impact on Taiariol and its winery.
 "Unfortunately, he died much too young.
 We experienced so much together, it was a very special time, very intense, exciting and enriching.
-Maybe not healthy for the liver, but all the more for the soul", Mauro says with a smile.
+Maybe not healthy for the liver, but even more so for the soul," Mauro says with a smile.
 You can see how much the friendship meant to him.
 Zierock's credo was built on the basic principles of the Greek mythology of Panta Rhei - everything flows.
 His teachings combine traditions and ethics, with the terroir, the climate, the earth and the vines.
-His well-known pentagram, the pentagon, symbolizes the elements Spirit, Fire, Water, Earth and Air.
+His well-known penthagram, the pentagon, symbolizes the elements Spirit, Fire, Water, Earth and Air.
 Produced according to the principle of gravity by using a natural slope without external pressure.
 Zierock was a free spirit and a scientist.
 But above all, he was a friend.
 It was difficult to find a successor who could continue this work with his philosophical view.
 The oenologist couple Fabio Bigolin and Vanessa Verdoni seems to have been a stroke of luck, maintaining the Zierockian tradition in vineyard and cellar.
 And they conjure up wines with an aristocratic expression, befitting the picturesque and impressive castle.

 The castle, that is also such a story.
 The medieval estate - once a castle, then a monastery - was in a pitiful state.
 "The castle was much like myself, we were both awakened from our slumber".
 For in Mauro Taiariol's life also swirled a new love.
 The vivacious and spirited Marianna awakened the castle and the lord of the castle to new life, and together they restored the old walls with unerring intuition.
 In the beginning the barriques were stored in the baroque castle church, today the lavish hall is one of the most beautiful wedding addresses in northern Italy, with an intoxicating view over the countryside.
 Under Marianna's creative power, a dream retreat was gradually created with guest suites, a castle park and finally an exceptional restaurant: the "Barbariccia".
 Michele Lasco is the chef in this culinary jewel and has not only scored with the best risotto ever.
 Impressively, the modest chef interprets traditional recipes of the region in an innovative and light way and builds a sustainable stage for the multilayered wines of the house.
 The interplay at Angel Castle also applies to the cuisine: heavenly treats prepare hellish temptations.
 Before you look forward to a spontaneous meal at "Barbariccia", you should definitely ask in advance.
 Because the restaurant is not open every day.
 When events take place in the castle, the kitchen brigade belongs entirely to the closed society.